 According to our experience you need 1 week for the conception, 2 weeks for the recruitment of the target group and further preparations, 1-2 weeks for the field work depending on the sample size, 1-2 weeks for the evaluation and reporting.
 However, depending on the type of your study, other factors can also be included in your time planning.
 This is the reason why the duration of one product test can differ greatly from another product test.

 Answering all these questions will help you to plan your product test in a well-structured and reasonable way and ensures that nothing will be missed during the process.
 If you need support in planning, conducting and evaluating your CLT, isi will be delighted to help you.
 Feel free to contact us!

 Anne Sophie Zurwellen

-Anne Sophie is one of our working students and takes care of our online and social media marketing.
+Anne Sophie is our marketing & innovation manager and takes care of our online and social media marketing.
 She also handles our innovation management and contributes to our blog on various topics since 2020.